McNally (surname)

-In Ulster it originated in County Tyrone as the anglicized form of Mac Conallaidh 'son of Cú Allaidh', a Gaelic name of the Cenél nEógain meaning the 'wild hound', i.e. 'wolf'.
+In Ulster, it originated in County Tyrone as the anglicized form of Mac Conallaidh 'son of Cú Allaidh', a Gaelic name of the Cenél nEógain meaning the 'wild hound', i.e. 'wolf'.
 Prevalent in Ulster counties Antrim, Armagh and Monaghan, Mac Con Allaidh is a branch of the “Northern Ó Néill” group of Ulster clans.
 They are separate from the Mayo name Mac an Fhailghigh (see below).

-In Connacht the surname (typically spelt as Nally) originated in County Mayo as angliczed from Mac an Fhailghigh (modern Irish: Mac an Fhailí).
+In Connacht, the surname (typically spelt as Nally) originated in County Mayo as anglicized from Mac an Fhailghigh (modern Irish: Mac an Fhailí).
 Of Norman origin, the name was a Gaelicized form of Le Poer meaning "poor man" – this actually refers to a deliberate, religious vow of poverty, rather than ordinary pauperism.

+Notable people with the name include: